Operation—To Fool A Hawke, Chap. 1

 "Well, I can't think of any person I'd rather be stuck with, Caitlin Hawke," Hawke said, earning a playful elbow in the ribs from Caitlin.
 Then, Caitlin noticed Hawke's face turn serious, which concerned her until she heard what her husband had to say.

 "Cait—I'm sorry I yelled at you like that this morning," String admitted.
 "And again downstairs, a few minutes ago.
 I was just—so angry, and so hurt—and most of all, scared.
 I really thought you were"—He felt his voice crack and couldn't finish his sentence, but Caitlin knew what he was thinking.

 "I know, String," Caitlin replied.
-"And I'm really sorry I did this—I never...never meant to scare you like that."
+"And I'm really sorry I did this—I never...never meant to scare you, or hurt you, like that.
+That was never what I wanted."
 She considered his reaction when he had recognized her at the front door earlier in the evening.
 The last time I saw his face like that was at the Horn compound, when he thought he'd killed Dom.
 And I don't ever want to see his face like that again.
 EVER.
 "And I'll never—EVER—do that again, String.
-I—I hope you believe that," Caitlin said, even as she thought to herself, but I won't blame you if you don't believe me.
+I—I hope you believe that," Caitlin said, even as she thought, but I won't blame you if you don't believe me.

 "I know, Cait," Hawke answered his wife.
 "I know."
-Then he added, "And I—I believe you, Caitlin."
+Then he added, "And I—I believe you, Caitlin.
+But...I think I need to punish you, just a little, for what you did."
 He saw Caitlin's eyes light up, and figured he knew what was on her mind.
 A moment later, Caitlin's words confirmed his suspicions.

 "Go ahead."
-Even though I think I know what she's gonna ask me, Hawke said to himself, stifling a grin.
+Even though I think I know what she's gonna ask me, Hawke stifled a grin, anticipating Caitlin's next question.
+And if it's what I think, it's right in line with what I've got in mind.

 "Why are we still dressed?"